jessecrossen/jackdaw/README.md

 USING
 =====
-This is simple tutorial to cover the basics of using the application.
+This is a simple tutorial to cover the basics of using the application.
 When you start up, you should see an empty document like this:

 <img src="https://raw.githubusercontent.com/jessecrossen/jackdaw/master/screenshots/basics/01-new-document.png"/>